Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 Programs

-• GEOL 170: Geological and Paleobiological Evolution of Ecuador and the Galapagos Islands
+• GEOL 150: The Geological Evolution of the Hawaiian Islands

 • INDS 174: Global Senegal: Alternative Modernities